TouchBistro/tb/docs/FAQ.md

 This is rare, but if a local, non-ECR service uses volumes, and a recent commit has made extensive changes to its `node_modules`, you may encounter issues when attempting to build that container again.
 For example, if you are seeing "module not found" errors after pulling extensive changes to a project, making the container fail to boot.

-To improve performace, core-devtools persists your service's `node_modules` to a Docker volume.
+To improve performace, tb persists your service's `node_modules` to a Docker volume.
 This statefulness isn't always what we want, sometimes we just need a clean slate.
 Any node developer will reach for `rm -rf node_modules` eventually.
-Here is the core-devtools equivalent.
+Here is the tb equivalent.

 To clear out _all_ volumes without deleting any Docker images, you can run: